+French Red Shallot

+FRENCH RED

-FRENCH RED SHALvar. aggregatum) These shallots have reddish-pink bulb scales and a pale, purple-pink flesh.
+SHALLOT OG (A. cepa var. aggregatum) These shallots have reddish-pink bulb scales and a pale, purple-pink flesh.
 The size of mature bulbs ranges from 1-2 in. in diameter.
-Note: This should not to be confused with the gray French shallot which produces a prolific amount of toughskinned, undersized bulbs in the middle and southern U.S. latitudes.
+Note: This should not to be confused with the gray French shallot which produces a prolific amount of tough-skinned, undersized bulbs in the middle and southern U.S. latitudes.
 The French Red shallot is more widely adapted and has superior flavor, though it does not keep as well as other shallots.
-Valued in gourmet cooking and fine restaurants. #66701 Starter Package (bulbs, 8 oz, see shipping info above-left) \$11.95; #66701A (20 oz) \$24.50 GREY GRISELLE SHALLOT OG S 🌞 🏖 (A. oschaninii) 180 days.
-[French heirloom.]
-Prized by French gourmet chefs, these small, teardrop-shaped (1 × 11⁄2 in.) bulbs have a hard, grey Grey Griselle skin and tender, pinkish-white flesh.
-They have a distinctive, rich, earthy smell, and mild, delicious flavor.
-Grev shallots are considered by many to be the only "true shallot." #66708 Starter Package (bulbs, 4 oz, see shipping info above-left) \$9.95 Shallots Sampler COOK'S SHALLOT SAMPLER OG S 👺 🏖 Explore the diversity and rich, mild, melt-in-yourmouth flavor of shallots grown fresh in your garden.
-Several of our great varieties for you to try.
-From 4 oz. to 8 oz. of 3 different varieties, you may harvest up to 10 lbs. in good conditions. #92508 Starter Package (bulbs, 20oz. see shipping info above-left) \$29.00
+Valued in gourmet cooking and fine restaurants. #66701 Starter Package (bulbs, 8 oz, see shipping info above-left) \$11.95; #66701A $(20 \ oz) \ \$24.50$

+New!
+French Round Shallot S 🗏 (Allium cepa var. aggregatum) One of several types classified as a French Red Shallot.
+It is usually smaller and rounder, with a slightly red-tinged French Round Shallot tan wrapper.
+The flesh is pinkish white, with a purple tint in the rings.
+They grow more slowly, have a firmer texture, and can be stored longer than other shallots.
+High yields.
+Excellent flavor for use in both French and Chinese dishes calling for shallots. #66712 Starter Package (bulbs, 8 oz, see shipping info right) \$11.95 GREY GRISELLE SHALLOT 0G S 🌞 🕿 (A. oschaninii) 180 days. /French heirloom.]
+Prized by French gourmet chefs, these small, teardrop-shaped $(1 \times 1\frac{1}{2} \text{ in.})$ bulbs have a hard, grey skin and tender, pinkish-white flesh.
+They ĥave a distinctive, rich,